scientist-softserv/essi/README.md

 ## Hyrax Setup
 For a Hyrax specific guide and setup, please refer to the Hyrax Development Guide at https://github.com/samvera/hyrax/wiki/Hyrax-Development-Guide

+### FEATURE SPECS:
+**Optional:

+If using a Mac, it is possible to watch the feature specs run through the browser by removing the headless flag in spec/support/capybara.rb, and connecting the Screen Sharing application to your IP address and port 5959.
+Please note, the server must be running.

 #### Deployment to a local development environment

 When building and deploying to a local developer's machine, the copy and ignore rules allow the `db/development.sqlite3` file, which is the default database file if no further configuration changes are made, to be copied in from the local directory into the running container.
 This gets around the issue of not having a properly migrated database in place when the Rails app starts.
 One benefit of including the developer's database file in the build is that the running Rails app in the container will be identical to the when it is running as a local Rails app because the database will be the same and presumably be pointed to the same Fedora/Solr.